Welcome to the Rotary Club of Salt Lake City!

 Since 1905, individuals of practically every nationality and religion have embraced the ideals established by that first club.
 Today, approximately 1.2 million people belong to more than 33,000 Rotary Clubs located in 200 different countries and geographical areas around the world.

-You can learn more about Rotary International by visiting to www.rotary.org
+You can learn more about Rotary International by visiting www.rotary.org